-NU VIEW is a Virtual Integrated Workshop that allows first and second year students the opportunity to build their skills and experience by working on a one-month project with an employer sponsor.
+NU VIEW is a Virtual Integrated Workshop that allows first and second year students the opportunity to build their skills and experience by working on a one-month project with an project sponsor.

 Are you a student interested in exploring what you can do in a career beyond your major?

 NU VIEW is fully virtual and will run for four weeks beginning on May 1.
 There are three possible course topics to choose from: Entrepreneurship & Innovation, Data Visualization, and Digital Marketing.
-Each course is partnered with an employer sponsor who provides a project based on a real-world problem that their organization is working on.
-Students will complete four week-long modules where they research the topic, generate ideas and recommendations, and at the end of the four weeks present their findings to the employer sponsor.
+Each course is partnered with a project sponsor who provides a project based on a real-world problem that their organization is working on.
+Students will complete four week-long modules where they research the topic, generate ideas and recommendations, and at the end of the four weeks present their findings to the project sponsor.
 Simultaneously, they receive professional development coaching from Northeastern’s Career Design staff.

 The course runs for 4 weeks, requiring a 15-20 hour commitment.
 Below is a breakdown of the course schedule: